 In technical terms, I started an Amazon FBA private label side hustle business, which falls under part of the Amazon FBA umbrella.
 In case you didn’t know (I didn’t, ha!), FBA stands for fulfillment by Amazon.

 Before I continue, I want to start by saying this is one of the hardest business models to start.
-It requires a decent amount of money upfront (for me anyways), so it was not something I could have started a few years ago!
+It requires a decent amount of money upfront (for me anyway), so it was not something I could have started a few years ago!

 When it comes to Amazon, there are a lot of easier options out there for entrepreneurs looking to earn income from this platform.
 This includes things like: